softwareventures/resolve-typescript-plugin/README.md

 and remove `new ResolveTypeScriptPlugin()` from `resolve.plugins`.

+For the time being this plugin is still maintained for the benefit of people who use older versions of webpack.

 ## Why?

 If you are using webpack in conjunction with TypeScript and ES Modules, you need